hbc/knowledgebase/admin/archive_folders_to_standby.md

 In general, the command to compress files would then look like this (`--remove-files` has to be before the other options as `-f` indicates a file name coming after):
 `tar --remove-files -cvzf  YYYYMMDD_folder.tar.gz folder`

 And in the case of this Arlelen Sharpe hbc038956  example, it would look like this:
 `tar --remove-files -cvzf  20201020_Sharpe_RNAseq_analysis_of_siRNA_treated_PANCafs_and_myeloid_cells_after_coculture_hbc03895.tar.gz Sharpe_RNAseq_analysis_of_siRNA_treated_PANCafs_and_myeloid_cells_after_coculture_hbc03895`
 This will compress the folder  and remove the original files (which will still be around in the backed up .snapshot folder for some weeks or months!)

+### Additional considerations:

+The `—remove-files` option ...
+The files are not *supposed* to be removed unless the tar operation is successful, however this apparently is not completely bulletproof!
+An alternative suggestion is to not use -remove-files in the tar command.
+After checking that everything is correct (see subsequent suggestions), then delete the original files.

+Timing out.
+It is possible, for some very large directories, for an srun of even 12 hours to time out before compression is complete.
+If you don't notice this, or if the complete compression operation fails for some other reason, there *will* be an apparent tar.gz file created, though incomplete or corrupted.
+You could easily copy this over to standby and never realize the file was corrupt.
+So you should check for file integrity before copying.

+`gzip -t file.tar.gz` This uses gzip's built‑in test mode to verify the compressed data's checksum.
+If the file is corrupted or incomplete, gzip will report an error.

+Examine checksums of the compressed file before copying to standby (see 6 below) and the compressed file after copying to standby.
+If the checksums match, you can safely delete the original data and original compressed file.

+`md5sum file.tar.gz` will return the checksum.

+Consider removing large raw data files, like .bam and .fastq files before compressing the directory.

+List them first.
+For example, `find . -type f -name '*.bam'` will list the .bam files in the directory and subdirectories.

+But *only* delete these if you have written confirmation from the client that they have copies of these (and if you trust the client to have copies of these.)
+It is most likely that you are archiving a project after it has been completed, and maybe a GEO submission has already been made.
+But if a GEO submission is forthcoming, even if the client says they have copies of the raw data, I might wait and not delete these until after the GEO submission has been completed.

+`find . -type f -name '*.bam' -delete` will delete them.

 ## 5) Login to the transfer node
 The standby folder can only be accessed from the transfer node